draptik/draptik.github.com/source/_posts/2013-07-28-restful-crud-with-angularjs.markdown

 #### UserDetailCtrl and UserCreationCtrl

-`UserDetailCtrl` provides the function `udateUser`, which in turn invokes the service method `UserFactory.update`.
+`UserDetailCtrl` provides the function `updateUser`, which in turn invokes the service method `UserFactory.update`.
 The `$scope.user` is filled with the result from calling `UserFactory.show`. `cancel` is just a convenient link redirecting back to the `user-list` view.

 `UserCreationCtrl` provides the function `createNewUser`, calling `UsersFactory.create`.